Throughout this blog and at other gardening sites, we often refer to a plant’s “hardiness zone”. Find your location on the map to identify your zone.

 With simple materials, there are a number of ways to protect cool season greens in winter.
 From wind barriers to low tunnels to a cool greenhouse, some of these tips will work for you.

 On very cold nights, cover with clear plastic sheeting to retain the heat gained during the daytime.
-Adding a string of miniature incandescent lights will raise the temperature even higher in a cold frame.
+Adding a string of miniature incandescent lights or a heat mat will raise the temperature even higher in a cold frame.
 Don’t forget to open the cover in the morning.
 Temperatures rise quickly inside a closed frame.

 During bitterly cold or icy weather, the clear plastic sheets stay in place in the daytime, without over-heating the plants beneath the cover.
 Loosely drape the plastic over the crops, allowing excess heat to escape when the sun shines.
 All of our winter crops bounce back after a night of below-freezing temperatures.
 I loosely cover them at 25° F to prevent an interruption in their progress and damage to the foliage.